 \section{Conclusion}

-We introduce \dataset{} to investigate the limitations of current LLMs in \task.
-Our experiments show that most models perform suboptimally across English and Korean, and often assigns \textsc{Unlikely} relationships.
-Our analyses (\S~\ref{sec:exp}) reveal that current reasoning techniques such as CoT, while effective in other domains, do not consistently benefit social reasoning tasks.
-We further provide an analysis on where LLMs fail, especially focusing on cases where models respond with \textsc{``Unlikely'' relationships}.
-We find four key failure modes in English and Korean: Models (1) confuse whether an address term refers to the speaker, the addressee, or a third party, (2) fail to aggregate multiple contextual cues when they contradict each other, (3) exhibit stereotyping in relational interpretations, failing to recognize beyond typical relationships, and (4) fail to capture culture-specific nuances in \task, which is a highly culture-dependent task.
-Our cross-linguistic results, including improved performance of Korean-specific models on Korean dataset relative to that in English, demonstrates the importance of language- and culture-specific approaches to advance LLMs' social reasoning abilities.
-We hope that \dataset{} serves as a starting point for exploring how to improve LLMs' \task in diverse contexts.
+We introduce a bilingual dataset \dataset{} to investigate the limitations of current LLMs in \task.
+Our experiments show that most models perform suboptimally across English and Korean, and often infer \textsc{Unlikely} relationships.
+Our analyses (\S\ref{sec:exp}) reveal that current reasoning techniques such as CoT do not consistently benefit social reasoning.
+Furthermore, we provide an analysis on where LLMs fail, especially focusing on cases where models respond with \textsc{Unlikely} relationships.

+Our findings suggest several directions for improving models’ social relationship reasoning.
+At inference time, providing more explicit relational and social cues may help reduce implausible inferences.
+At training time, broader exposure to rare, atypical, and culturally diverse relationships may help reduce models’ reliance on common relationship patterns.
+More broadly, our cross-linguistic results, including improved performance of Korean-specific models on Korean dataset, demonstrate the importance of language and culture-specific approaches to advance LLMs' social reasoning abilities.
+We hope \dataset{} provides a useful starting point for improving LLMs' \task across diverse social contexts in different languages and cultures.